Samsung/tizen-docs/docs/partners/iot-partners/atelier.md

 - Loading and interworking function of learning model and domain knowledge.

 <br>

-Each function is designed to enable selection, combination, execution, serving and recycling based on workflow.
+Each function is designed to enable selection, combination, execution, serving, and recycling based on workflow.

 <br>

-Figure: Architecture
+**Figure: Architecture**

 ![01](media/atelier01.png)

-Tizen Environment with Atelier
+Tizen Environment with Atelier:

 - Platform : Tizen 6.0 IoT Headed and Headless, and higher
 - SDK : Tizen Studio 4.0 and higher